 A traditional Japanese seasoning made by boiling down Japanese sake with pickled plums etc.

 A shape that curves down on each side, like the edges of the paper of a folding fan.
-This is the ideal shape of nigiri-zushi when viewed from the side.
+This is the ideal shape of nigiri-sushi when viewed from the side.

-Maturing.
-By preserving fish in refrigerator with adequate water content and temperature, the umami taste will be condensed.
+It means maturing.
+By preserving fish in a refrigerator with adequate water content and temperature, the umami taste will be condensed.
 The maturing period is usually a couple of days, sometimes it lasts for weeks.

 A unit for counting sushi